bonesmoses/LoSD/README.markdown

 Currently recognized settings:

+* **DEBUG**

+    Many log entries are only informative in nature.
+To prevent these from being entered into the system logs and LoSD.log, set this to 0.
+    Default is 1.

-* **SLEEP**
+* **DUMPLOGS**

-    How long to wait between radio checks, in seconds.
-Default is two minutes.
+    Whether or not logs should be dumped during a LoS repair or system reboot.
+    Should be 0 for false, or 1 for true.
+Default is curently 1.

 * **LOGPATH**

     Full path to where logs should be dumped.
+This is also where LoSD keeps its own LoSD.log file.
 Default is /usr/local/LoSD because the daemon knows that directory exists.
 Feel free to place it somewhere on your SD card.

-* **DUMPLOGS**

-    Whether or not logs should be dumped during a LoS repair or system reboot.
-    Should be 0 for false, or 1 for true.
-Default is curently 1.

 * **RESTARTS**